yowlonglee/Enhanced-Powergaming-Scripts/README.md

 This script will constantly Turn Undead when the "V" key is pressed and will cast pre-buffing spells when the "B" key is pressed.
 If playing a thief or monk class, this script will detect traps while not in combat or constantly when the "D" key is pressed.
 If playing a Bard class, the script will constantly be singing the applicable Bard song.
 This script will NOT auto-attack by default, but this can be changed in the ini file.

+Please Note: These are ai scripts for players who do not like ai scripts.
+These can be tailored to a players taste by adjusting the ini field prior to install.

 ##### MO-CORE

-This script is designed for all core classes: Fighter, Mage, Thief, Cleric, Druid, Shaman, Monk, Ranger, Paladin, and any combination of multiclass/dualclass to include kits.
+This script is designed for all core classes: Fighter, Mage, Sorcerer, Thief, Cleric, Druid, Shaman, Monk, Ranger, Paladin, and any combination of multiclass/dualclass to include kits.
 This script will constantly Turn Undead when the "V" key is pressed and will cast pre-buffing spells when the "B" key is pressed.
 If the character is able, this script will constantly be detecting traps while idle or when the "D" key is pressed.

 ##### MO-SKALD

 This is a script specifically designed for the Skald Kit.
 This script will cast pre-buff spells when the "B" key is pressed.
 In addition to pre-buffing, the script will intelligently use abilities both in and out of combat.
 When not casting spells, the Skald will constantly be singing the Skald song.
 Additionally, between casting spells, the Skald will start singing again to attempt to keep the Skald song up constantly in combat.
 This script is written to use up to Level 9 Spells.

+Please Note: Despite the name, this script can be used by any bard that you want to sing.

 ### Enhanced Scripts for Summoned Celestials (BGII: EE and EET Required)

-This provides enhanced ai scripts for simulacrums.
+This provides enhanced ai scripts for celestials.
 Overall, the scripts allows the player to be more hands off with summoned celestials, and they will act intelligently in targeting enemies.
 Like the other scripts listed above, this script will cast pre-buff spells when the "B" key is pressed.
 Spell Revisions also rewrote their spellbooks, and the scripts will accomodate these changes.

 ### Enhanced Scripts for Simulacrums (BGII: EE, EET, or IWD: EE Required)